Lorentz-boosted diffusion: initial value formulation and exact solutions: Conclusions

 Finally, we have verified that the mathematical technicalities associated with band-limited function spaces become largely irrelevant in the regime that is most relevant for practical applications.
 In the long-wavelength limit, and upon restricting attention to forward time evolution, the exact solutions constructed here are effectively indistinguishable from those obtained by solving the boosted diffusion equation after simply discarding the unstable branch of modes.
 From this perspective, the present analysis provides a microscopic justification for what is otherwise the most obvious fix of boosted diffusion.

 It is important to emphasize that the construction presented here is not intended as a ``practical'' framework for relativistic transport theory.
 In fact, our analysis is restricted to one spatial dimension, to the linear regime, and to a homogeneous background medium.
-Moreover, it relies heavily on the special structure of the Fokker-Planck kinetic equation.
+Indeed, it remains open whether an analogous kinetically admissible formulation can be extended beyond the linear regime, where nonlinear mode coupling may transfer energy toward progressively shorter wavelengths and potentially excite non-hydrodynamic degrees of freedom.
+Moreover, the whole construction relies heavily on the special structure of the Fokker-Planck kinetic equation.
 For these reasons, we do not expect this approach to replace more conventional formulations of relativistic dissipation \cite{cattaneo1958,Israel_Stewart_1979,BemficaDNDefinitivo2020}, nor to be directly applicable in fully realistic settings.
 Its primary interest lies instead in its conceptual implications.
 Our results show that, in some cases, it is possible to make precise mathematical sense of evolution equations that are acausal and linearly unstable when treated as stand-alone partial differential equations, provided one is willing to impose non-local constraints on the admissible initial data.